COVID-19 SCHOOL PROTOCOLS FOR THE SCHOOL YEAR 2021-2022

 - Temperature must be taken each morning at home and children with a temperature higher than 37.5 must stay home.

-- Parents must ensure not to bring their child or adolescent to the school in the event that their child presents symptoms compatible with COVID-19 or has been in the presence of anyone in their household who may have had COVID and not quarantined in the last 10 days.
+- Parents must ensure not to bring their child or adolescent to the school in the event that their child presents symptoms compatible with COVID-19 or has been in the presence of anyone in their household who may have had COVID-19 and quarantined in the last 10 days.

 - Parents will need to inform the school nurse immediately so timely measures may be taken.